-The recent restructuring strategy of the banks being "moving from good to great" was aimed at positioning the bank on its quest to become a Pan African Bank which may only be realized with the inculcation of positive corporate culture among other strategies.
-Therefore, this paper interrogated the effect of corporate culture on the performance of Kenya Commercial Bank.
+The recent strategic initiatives were aimed at positioning the bank on its quest to become a Pan African Bank.
+This thesis interrogated the effect of corporate culture on the performance of KCB Bank Kenya.

 1.2 Statement of the Research Problem